anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [Avatar Page] Fix "Explore the catalog to find more clothes!"
 - [Avatar Page] Modify font weight and text of "Avatar Editor"
 - [Avatar Page] Touch up avatar redraw (line height).
-- [Home page] Fix width and height hover issues on the 'Today's Picks' and 'Recommended For You' game cards
+- [Home page] Fix width and height hover issues on the 'Today's Picks' and 'Recommended For You' game cards.
+- [Home page] Fix Today's Picks going outside of home page width.

 ### Find a bug?